eXTReMe Tracker

 Chip Chart of RCW pigment colors.
 Don't miss this one!

-Notice how yellow darkens warm and cool while cyan darkens only cool.
+Notice how yellow darkens warm while cyan darkens cool.

 This makes it original and very valuable to the artist matching pigments to nature.

-THIS IS A COLOR TABLE, NOT AN IMAGE
+THIS IS AN RGB COLOR TABLE, NOT AN IMAGE

 I have been working with a chemical company called Spectra Colors Corp. in my home State, N.J., 4-2-6, to provide my transparent yellow color.
 Spectracid Tartrazine 170 / Acid Yellow 23 / Azo / C.A.S#: 1934.21.0 / H:1 F:0 R:0 P:D / APR 25,2006 / Lot # T14976 / Scc Order # : 63305, is my choice.
-This is it, an Indian Yellow for plotters and artists.
-It is very permanent, never changing at all after 2 months in the hot Lahaina Sun, the ball point writing is gone.
-Ethylene Glycol added to the pigment made it waterproof ink when dry.
+This is it, a transparent Indian Yellow for plotters and artists.
+It is very permanent, never changing at all after 6 months in the hot Lahaina Sun, the ball point writing was gone.
+1 part Ethylene Glycol and 1 part water added to the 2 parts pigment made it waterproof ink when dry.
 As a water color add gum arabic and a little honey.
-To make an acrylic transparent yellow equal or better then PY153 dioxine nickel complex or PY108 Anthrapyrmidine, add some acrylic gel.
-The amount of water added to the pigment to print a cadmium yellow light is 1:9.
-In this image there are 3 cups of 1:9 mixtures, (they all look simular) this is the pigment and dilution I'm printing with.
+To make an acrylic transparent yellow equal to PY:153 dioxine nickel complex or PY108 Anthrapyrmidine, add some acrylic gel.
+The amount of water added to the pigment to print a cadmium yellow light is water-ethylene glycol 9:1 pigment.
+In this image there are 3 cups of 1:9 mixtures, (they all look similar) this is the pigment and dilution I'm printing with.

-The two rows are two different pigments.
+The two rows are graduated hues.
 Printing with full strength (1:1 with water) the ink printed a cadmium yellow medium hue color.
 1:9 is what the plotter needs to bring it down to cad yellow light hue.
-All colors with yellow included in them are rich.
+I found all colors with yellow included in them are rich and more beautiful.

 Transparent yellow printing

 The yellow ink for printers/plotters is opaque today, and I found it prints weakly as a tint.
-Yes, IMHO the printing industry can use an upgrade..
-So could our National Color Index, it's lacking because it's based on calling red, yellow and blue the primary colors of pigment.
+Yes, the printing industry can use an upgrade..
+So could our National Color Index, it's lacking because it's based on calling red, yellow and blue the primary colors of pigment and not having a proper definition of transparent, translucent and opaque.

 Saying red (which is made of yellow and magenta), is a the primary color and giving magenta a code like PR:122.
-That's Pigment Red #122 to the Color Index.
+That's (P) for pigment and [R] for red #122 in the Color Index.

-Yes, the Yellow, Cyan, Magenta color wheel is accurate, not the red, yellow, blue colour wheel.
+Yes, the Yellow, Cyan, Magenta color wheel is accurate, not the red, yellow, blue colour wheel is not.
 Compare them.
-My color wheel adds to that, giving the ability to mix all opposite colors into a neutral black hue.
+My color wheel adds to that, it matches the way elements in nature get darker.
+This gives the ability to mix all opposite colors into a neutral black and correctly moves yellow to brown not greenish-black and cyan to blue with no greenish-black in it.

-This is a big problem today, because all of our State's School Standards are commanded to teaching the Red, Yellow and Blue as primary colors.
+This is a big problem today, because all of our State Schools are commanded by the States School Standards to teaching the Red, Yellow and Blue as primary colors.
 Very sad.

 The cyan ink used also has a problem, it's not a pure cyan but rather a cyan hue that has a magenta side.
 I have ordered some manganese dry pigment from Old holland to make a truer hue and will test it as an ink when it arrives.
 This will probably solve the printer problem of making a good cyan printout.